dleeapho/sandbox/product-construction-plan.md

         to fulfill source build requirements from Linux distros.
 For now, repos should not introduce new indeterminism in their builds.

-### Requirements for Build from Source
+### Requirements for source-build repo

-1. Source build’s knowledge of product dependencies must be derivable from each constituent repo’s dependency declaration (what it consumes and what it produces).
+1. Source-build’s knowledge of product dependencies must be derivable from each constituent repo’s dependency declaration (what it consumes and what it produces).

-2. Source build must produce a source buildable environment at will and with no special intervention for supported platforms.
+2. Source-build must produce a source buildable environment at will and with no special intervention for supported platforms.

-3. Source build will determine the structure and ordering of repo builds that construct the product.
+3. Source-build will determine the structure and ordering of repo builds that construct the product.

 ### Requirements for Engineering Services